bilaltariq/Getting-and-Cleaning-Data---Coursera/readme.md

 The name of the variables were same for both test and training sets of data.

-At the end of the code, calculating is done.
+At the end of the code, calculation is done.

+All the steps are described in the analysis code.